-320. Signal IVB.
+286. Military IVB.
 3 semester hours.
 Second semester.

-Military teaching methods; psychological warfare; combat intelligence; career guidance; radio communication material; higher echelon signal communication equipment; leadership, drill, and exercise of command.
-Five hours of recitation and practical work a week.
+Command and staff; estimate of the situation and combat orders; military intelligence; the military team; leadership; officer indoctrination; school of the soldier and exercise of command.
+Four hours of recitation and the equivalent of approximately one hour of practical work a week.
 Prerequisite: Mil.
 Sci.
-315.
+276.

-Veterinary IIIA.
+340. Veterinary IIIA.
 1 semester hour.
 First semester.
-340.